psidelta/react-toolkit/README.md

 $ npm config set @zippytech:registry https://registry.zippytech.io
 ```

-Then you can install install it with
+After this, you can install install it with

 ```sh
 $ npm install @zippytech/react-toolkit --save